wavemaker/docs/learn/generate-pdf-file-using-jasper-reports/index.md

       </detail>
     </jasperReport>

-- a Java Service named GenerateReports and create a method named generatePDFReport that takes – String –jrxml, String – database (if any), HttpServletResponse  - response
+- Create a Java Service named GenerateReports and create a method named generatePDFReport that takes – String –jrxml, String – database (if any), HttpServletResponse  - response

      Imports
     import javax.servlet.http.HttpServletRequest;